grantsrb/cogmtc/README.md

     "bnorm": bool
         determines if the model should use batchnorm. true means it does use batchnorm
-    "lnorm": bool
+    "legacy": bool
+        determines if the fc nets will take on a legacy architecture "lnorm": bool
         determines if the model should use layernorm. true means it does use layernorm on both the h and c recurrent vectors just